 Studying floral design art is one of the three basic pillars of a well-balanced garden club.
 We focus on plant material — how to grow it, use it and display it.
-Our design studies aim to help members creatively use fresh and/or dried plant material in an artistic and functional manner.
+Our design studies aim to help members creatively use fresh and/or dried plant material in an artistic manner.

 Whether purchased or grown in the home garden, all fresh plant material must first be properly conditioned once it is cut for floral arrangements.
 Considerations must be given to the choice of container, degree of formality and placement of the design in terms of proportion and scale.
 Design studies include a comprehensive study of the six principles of design and the eight basic elements of design as outlined in NGC’s Handbook for Flower Shows current edition.

-As a federated club, The Bartram Garden Club has access to many design courses offered through our state (FFGC) and national organizations (NGC).
+As a federated club, The Bartram Garden Club, Inc. has access to many design courses offered through our state (FFGC) and national organizations (NGC).
 Basic and Advanced Design classes are offered periodically throughout the State of Florida, as are courses for those who wish to become NGC accredited flower show judges.
 Whether one’s interest is strictly designing for the home or for competition, there is an opportunity for everyone to learn to artistically use fresh and dried plant material.